OGRECave/ogre/Docs/src/tutorials/basictutorials/basictutorial3.md

 ![](bt3_linear_exp_visual.png)

 ## Adding Fog to Our Scene
 We will first add linear fog to our scene.
 We need to make sure to set our Viewport's background color to our desired fog color.
-Add the following to `createScene` right ''before'' our code for setting up the terrain:
+Add the following to `setupContent` right before our code for setting up the terrain:
 ```cpp
 Ogre::ColourValue fadeColour(0.9, 0.9, 0.9);
 mWindow->getViewport(0)->setBackgroundColour(fadeColour);